Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$: Methods

 \subsection{Electrical transport measurements}

 Electronic transport measurements were performed using a Quantum Design 14~T Dynacool Physical Property Measurement System (PPMS).
-For temperatures $>$1.8\,K, the rotator option was used to collect angle-dependent and temperature-dependent data.
+A Quantum Design rotator option was used to collect angle-dependent and temperature-dependent data.
 Crystals are exfoliated to remove any surface contaminants, and electrical contacts were made in a standard 4-point geometry using gold wire and silver paint.
 Crystals were initially mounted such that the c-axis was parallel to the field (flat plates mounted flush on resistivity stage).
 An alternating current of 8\,mA and 12.2\,Hz was driven in the $ab$-plane.